StreamX Command Line Interface (CLI)

 Usage: streamx [-hV] [[--accept-license]] [COMMAND]

---accept-license Automatically accept actual StreamX license
+--accept-license Automatically accept the current StreamX license

 -h, --help Show this help message and exit.